 What is the time commitment?

-The time commitment will be agreed upon during the interview process but we hope that as an ambassador of ACE you would be willing to commit to 6,9 or 12 months.
+The time commitment can be flexible, but we hope that as an ACE ambassador, you would be willing to commit to 6,9 or 12 months.

 How do I get more information on this program?